 Many corporate travel reward programs are free to sign up for, although there may be a minimum spending amount or other factors that determine if you’re eligible for rewards.
-Rewards-earning credit cards will sometimes have a steep annual fee, however, this can be offset by the amount you save with them.
+Rewards-earning credit cards will sometimes have a steep annual fee, but it can be offset by the amount you save.

 Travel reward programs for business travelers

-You can collect these rewards on personal trips or in your day-to-day life, but one of the benefits of business travel is that you can collect rewards on purchases that your company is paying for or you’re expensing.
-Be sure to check your company’s travel policy to ensure you’re complying with it, but in many cases, businesses are happy to let you take advantage of loyalty programs.
+You can collect rewards on personal trips or in your day-to-day life, but one benefit of business travel is that you can collect rewards on purchases your company is paying for or you’re expensing.
+Be sure to check your company’s travel policy to make sure you’re complying, but in many cases, businesses are happy to let you take advantage of loyalty programs.

 Preferred airlines for frequent flyers

 There are a few factors to consider when choosing an airline loyalty program.
-First, check your company’s travel policy to see if there is a recommended airline and sign up for their loyalty program.
-If you’re a frequent flyer with some freedom to choose a preferred airline, you should think about the most common destinations that you travel to and look for airlines that provide a high volume of flights, direct flights and a loyalty program with perks you’ll actually use.
+First, check your company’s travel policy to see if there’s a recommended airline and sign up for their loyalty program.
+If you’re a frequent flyer with some freedom to choose a preferred airline, you should think about the most common destinations you travel to and look for airlines that provide a high volume of flights, direct flights, and a loyalty program with perks you’ll actually use.

 Hotel loyalty programs

-If your company has a preferred hotel chain in its travel policy, it’s worth checking whether they have a program to earn loyalty points that you can sign up for.
-You can often benefit from perks like room upgrades, free breakfasts, late checkouts or even free nights.
+If your company has a preferred hotel chain in its travel policy, it’s worth checking whether they have a loyalty points program you can sign up for.
+You can often benefit from perks like room upgrades, free breakfast, late check-out, or even free nights.

-However, sticking with one hotel chain could be limiting depending on the locations you travel to and the kind of accommodation that you prefer.
+However, sticking with one hotel chain could be limiting depending on the locations you travel to and the kind of accommodations you prefer.
 For greater flexibility, you can also look into loyalty programs from booking platforms – such as our Genius program, which gives you discounts and perks when you book.
-With the Genius program, every stay (whether for business or leisure) counts towards leveling up your rewards.
+With the Genius program, every stay (whether for business or leisure) counts toward leveling up your rewards.

 Rental car loyalty programs

-Rental car agencies tend to have reward programs that range from blanket discounts to perks like vehicle upgrades, priority customer service, line-skipping or guaranteed vehicles.
-It may be worth signing up for multiple loyalty programs to ensure that there’s always something available that you can get points and perks on.
+Rental car agencies tend to have reward programs that range from blanket discounts to perks like vehicle upgrades, priority customer service, line-skipping, or guaranteed vehicles.
+It may be worth signing up for multiple loyalty programs to ensure there’s always something available to get points and perks on.

 Travel reward credit cards for business travelers